Medical Records Requests and Subpoenas After Ciox Health

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide healthcare counsel with guidance on medical records requests and subpoenas.
+This CLE course will provide healthcare counsel with guidance on medical records requests and subpoenas.
 The panel will examine the recent decision in Ciox Health v.
 Azar and the HHH Office of Civil Rights (OCR) response it prompted.
 The panel will discuss how the decision and OCR response change the landscape and will offer best practices for complying with HIPAA and other federal and state laws and the subpoenas/requests for medical records.

 - Ciox Health decision and what it means for holders of medical records